 Individuals with herniated discs, degenerative disc disease, sciatica, and other issues caused by spinal compression may seek nonsurgical decompression as an alternative to surgery.
-Spinatomy Spine & Disc Centers offers personalized spinal decompression to relieve pain, improve range of motion, and increase blood flow to the spine without surgeries or opioids.
+Spinatomy Spine & Disc Centers offers personalized Spinatomy Spine & Disc Centers offers personalized spinal decompression in Culver City and Van Nuys to relieve pain, improve range of motion, and increase blood flow to the spine without surgeries or opioids.

 A Noninvasive Way to Stop Back Pain

 Back pain can be linked to any condition, but regardless of the cause, it’s easy to see how disruptive it can be if you’re forced to deal with it daily.
 You may not be able to participate in some of your favorite activities, and you’ll find that your overall mood starts to suffer.
-If you want to escape back pain while avoiding invasive surgery, call our office today; Dr. Rozenberg can alleviate the pain connected to various back problems through non-surgical spinal decompression in our Culver City, CA office.
+If you want to escape back pain while avoiding invasive surgery, call our office today; Dr. Rozenberg can alleviate the pain connected to various back problems through non-surgical spinal decompression in our Culver City and Van Nuys office.

 What is Spinal Decompression?